 bundles have been uninstalled, the Feature Runtime must refresh the framework

-wiring by calling FrameworkWiring.refreshBundles
+wiring by calling FrameworkWiring.refreshBundles, passing the

 list of uninstalled bundles.
 This will cause the framework to completely